 - Make up 1ml of the reservoir solution associated with the seed source drop (‘reservoir’).
 If you are combining different drops, then make up a reservoir solution that is at least as concentrated as the most concentrated seed source drop reservoir.

-- Put a seed-bead (1/8” Teflon bead, or a few (ten?) smaller ceramic, glass or stainless steel beads) into a 1.5ml Eppendorf tube.
+- Put some stainless steel beads/shot (1/8” Teflon bead, or a few (ten?) smaller ceramic, glass or stainless steel beads) into a 1.5ml Eppendorf tube.
 Label the seed-bead Eppendorf tube (barcode, well, date), and add 50μl of the reservoir solution to it.